synthriderz/synthriderz.github.io/docs/FAQ/README.md

 ### Q: My avatar is.. (too big / too small / isn’t scaling correctly / not matching me)..?

-You can repeat the calibration process at any time, by standing still with your arms by your side, looking ahead and then squeezing both triggers.
+You can repeat the calibration process at any time, by standing still with your arms by your side, looking ahead, and then squeezing both triggers.

 ___